-Exchanges is inviting high-quality interdisciplinary submissions from researchers at all stages of their careers in all academic fields to contribute to the April 2018 edition with a themed section on ‘Truth and Evidence’.
-Please submit by 31 December 2017.Read more about Call for Papers: Vol 5(2), April 2018.
-Extended Deadline - 31 December 2017
+Exchanges is inviting high-quality interdisciplinary submissions from researchers at all stages of their careers in all academic fields to contribute to the October 2018 edition with a themed section on 'Autonomy'.Read more about Call for Papers: Vol 6(1), October 2018

 The October 2017 edition features conversations with Professor Denise Schmandt-Besserat, a renowned archaeologist and expert on token, and Professor Bill Maurer, a renowned cultural anthropologist, and with Professor David Greenwood, who leads the Advance Propulsion System team at Warwick Manufacturing Group and has a wealth of experience in the automotive industry.
 There is also a themed section on Movement.

 'Exchanges' - Conversations with...

 The journal is Diamond Open Access (without any article processing charges), and is published in October and April each year.

 Exchanges: the Warwick Research Journal is the peer-reviewed, open access, interdisciplinary research journal of the Institute of Advanced Study (IAS), University of Warwick.
 We are inviting high-quality interdisciplinary submissions from researchers at all stages of their careers in all academic fields.